Mancherial district

 Mancherial district is a district located in the northern region of the Indian state of Telangana.
 The district comprises 18 mandals and three revenue divisions – Mancherial, Chennur and Bellampalli.
-The district headquarters is located at Mancherial town.
+Mancherial is the district headquarters.
 It is surrounded by Komaram Bheem, Nirmal, Jagtial, Peddapalli and Bhupalpally districts of Telangana and with Maharashtra state.

 History

-Mancherial district was created out of Adilabad district in 2016 during the general reorganization of districts in Telangana.
+Mancherial district was formed from Adilabad district in 2016 as a part of reorganization of districts in Telangana.